anshulyadav01/ToDoList-v_2/README.md

 ##### --version-2

 - A new ToDo List with dynamic functionalities using your local machine memory.
-- Make mulitple lists without hassle.
+- Make multiple lists without hassle.
 - Every list retains your earlier todos.
 - Adding and deleting todos can't get any easier.